-Then God moved the pillar of cloud and placed it between the Israelites and the Egyptians so the Egyptians could not see the Israelites.
+Then the pillar of cloud moved between the Israelites and the Egyptians and became a pillar of fire at night.
+The Egyptians were not able to come near the Israelites all night.

 God told Moses to raise his hand over the sea.
 Then God caused the wind to push the water in the sea to the left and the right, so that there was a path through the sea.